Mississippi Saints

 Our Origins

-In 1846, a group of southern members of The Church of Jesus Christ of Latter-day Saints ("Saints" or "the Church") gathered in Mississippi and headed northwest to join the main body of Saints along the Platte River.
-Known as the Mississippi Saints, this company traveled to Fort Laramie before they learned that the main body of Saints had not come west in 1846.
-The Mississippi Saints then traveled south and wintered in Pueblo Colorado where they were joined by three detachments of the Mormon Battalion.
-In 1847, many from these two groups returned to Fort Laramie where they joined Brigham Young and an advance body of Saints that entered the Salt Lake Valley in July 1847.
-Visit the pages on this site to learn more about the Mississippi Saints and the families that composed this group.
+In 1846, southern members of The Church of Jesus Christ of Latter-day Saints gathered in Mississippi and headed northwest to join the main body of Saints along the Platte River.
+Known as the Mississippi Saints, this company traveled to Fort Laramie before learning that the main body of Saints had not come west in 1846.
+The Mississippi Saints then traveled south and wintered in Pueblo where they were joined by three detachments of the Mormon Battalion.
+In 1847, many returned to Fort Laramie where they joined Brigham Young and other Saints that entered the Salt Lake Valley in July 1847.
+This site is dedicated to the Mississippi Saints and the families that composed this group.

 Event Details